sid030sid/evaluation-vdic/README.md

 # IPFS Cluster test

 ## Testing Verifiable Decentralized IPFS Cluster for off-chain storage with trustworth data permanency
+In this repom, we test the...
 1. read performance in VDICs depending on file size and number of nodes (vs. web3 storage vs. own node)
 2. write performance in VDICs depending on file size and number of nodes (vs. web3 storage vs. own node)
-3. estimate average latency in VDICs depending on file size and numbder of node
+3. average latency in VDICs depending on file size and number of node (latency = time needed for a file to fully replicate in VDIC)

 NOTE:
 - number of nodes: {3, 5, 10, 15, 20}